Internships and placements

 - You can also search for placements within Build My Career under the My Jobs tab.
-Login in with your UoB student profile here, or for graduates or if you are using a personal email use this link.
+(For graduates or if you are using a personal email, use this link.

 - Graduate Talent Pool - a government-backed initiative to link up recent graduates with local and national businesses for internships.

 - Rate My Placement - Internships